 Lemongrass, chives, and mint are perhaps the easiest to grow.
 They are hardy, require less light and attention than other herbs, and are the most prolific.
 Parsely is another easy herb to grow that doesn’t need a lot of light.
 It is a slow grower, however, so you won’t be able to get as many clippings from it as from some other herbs.
 Light-loving herbs include oregano, thyme, and rosemary so make sure you have a nice sunny spot to place them in and are prepared to bring in additional lighting if you want a big harvest.
 Another popular herb is Vietnamese coriander.
 Coriander is actually the seed of the plant, so you will have to wait for it to flower and seed before harvesting.
 But if you like Indian or Mexican-style dishes, coriander is a must-have.

-If, like me, you prefer not to spend money when you don’t have to, you will probably opt for method number one or two.
-Starting from seed is simple, but it can be a long, slow process that may not provide you with herbs until they are ready to be planted outside.
-I prefer to take my herbs right from the ground.
-The best time to pot your herbs up is before the first hard frost.
-Select the healthiest plants from the garden, checking very carefully to make sure they are disease free.
 You will want to plant your herbs in separate pots.
 Even more importantly, you must gradually acclimate your new house-guests to the conditions of indoor living, similar to how you would harden off your inside plants in the spring just before planting them.
 “Softening” your herbs means getting them used to less light.
 This can be done by introducing your herbs to partial shade for about two weeks, then deeper shade for another week until finally bringing them indoors.
 Once indoors, you may want to keep them inside only at night at first, to let them get used to the change in temperature.
-Although this seems like a lot of work, it is the best way to ensure the plants aren’t too traumatized by the change in conditions, and their growth and production isn’t too greatly affected.
+Although this seems like a lot of work, it is the best way to ensure the plants aren’t too traumatized by the change in conditions, and their growth and production aren’t too greatly affected.

 As with growing any other kind of garden, you will want to keep in mind the following important tips:

-2) Plant herbs in organic, well-drained soil — Herbs like nutrient rich, well-drained soil.
+- Plant herbs in organic, well-drained soil.
+Herbs like nutrient-rich, well-drained soil.
 If you are potting up from your garden, be sure to include a good mixture of soil from your garden and potting soil, as garden soil alone might become too compact in the pot.
 You can also feed your herbs.
 Liquid fish emulsion makes a nice organic fertilizer.
 You should feed herbs once a week when they are actively growing (spring, and summer) and less often in the winter.

-3) Water enough but not too much — It’s easy to over-water when taking care of indoor plants, so it’s important to be careful to give your herbs only the amount of water they really need.
+- Water enough but not too much.
+It’s easy to over-water when taking care of indoor plants, so it’s important to be careful to give your herbs only the amount of water they really need.
 Water them only when they are dry to touch.
 Water each potted herb thoroughly at the base of the plant, until the water comes out of the bottom of the pot.
 Use room temperature water, rather than cold water straight from the tap.

-4) Provide proper air-circulation — To help prevent disease and give your plants enough room to stretch out their arms, so to speak, make sure to give them to give them proper air-circulation.
+- Provide proper air-circulation.
+To help prevent disease and give your plants enough room to stretch out their arms, so to speak, make sure to give them to give them proper air-circulation.
 This means, don’t place them too close together, too close to other house plants, or wedged in a corner somewhere.
 On nice warm days, open your windows to let the breeze in.
 You might even want to turn fan on occasionally.
 The fresh air will do you good too!